Prosthetics and Orthotics Research

 Upper extremity motion strategies during activities of daily living

-In this study, the Motion Analysis Lab is quantifying the joint angles and range of motion in both unimpaired adults and adults who have been affected by a brachial plexus injury.
+In this study, the Motion Analysis Lab is quantifying the patterns of arm use, muscle activity, joint angles and range of motion in both unimpaired adults and adults who have been affected by a brachial plexus injury.

-Results from this study can help with the surgical planning for restoration of upper extremity function.
-Results from this study can also aid in the design of assistive upper extremity orthotic devices.
+Results from this study can help with surgical planning for restoration of upper extremity function.
+Results can also aid in the design of assistive upper extremity orthotic devices.

 Dr. Kaufman's team hypothesizes that people who have had surgical reconstruction of the brachial plexus will have upper extremity motion strategies that are comparable to those of healthy control participants when performing tasks simulating activities of daily living.